jasongrimes/grimesit-mm/_pages/about.md

 and a good model of a long-term profitable, bootstrapped small business.
 It was successful, so I did that for a long time.

-Now I own **Grimes IT**,
+Now I own **Grimes IT, LLC**,
-providing technical services to select clients and conducting original research and development.
+the legal entity under which I provide technical services to select clients and conduct original research and development.
 I have no employees,
 but I'm supported by a professional network of friends and experts in systems, design, development, and business.